gsklee/json-interoperable-comments-accord/README.md

 ### Why?
 Douglas Crockford said no comments in JSON...

-Indeed, JSON is intended to be a [lightweight data interchange format](http://www.json.org/), and [comments were barred from JSON](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr) because Douglas didn't want to see IE conditional comments all over again to harm data interoperability.
+Indeed, [comments were barred from JSON](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr) because Douglas didn't want to see IE conditional comments all over again.
 The problem is that JSON is being used nowadays in places beyond its original intentions.

+JSON is intended to be a [lightweight **data interchange** format](http://www.json.org/), and the absence of comments is a smart design decision because comments are not part of the actual data payload, and rogue parsing directives hidden inside comments can harm data interoperability.
+JSON, however, is not a great format for **system configuration**, especially when the configuration will grow in complexity as the system evolves over time, due to the exact same reason that it lacks the ability to add comments.